 Each trust has been provided with a benchmark report, which provides: detail of the survey methodology, headline results, the trust score for each evaluative question, banding for how a trust score compares with all other trusts.
-New this year the reports also provide results at hospital site where data is available.
+The reports also provide results at hospital site where data is available.

 How will results be used?

-NHS England and NHS Improvement; and the Department for Health and Social Care
+NHS England and the Department for Health and Social Care

 Information collected nationally in a consistent way is essential to support public and Parliamentary accountability.
-The results are used by NHS England and NHS Improvement; and the Department of Health and Social Care for performance assessment, improvement and regulatory purposes.
+The results are used by NHS England and the Department of Health and Social Care for performance assessment, improvement and regulatory purposes.